Alison Quigan: Biography

 In 1978, Quigan trained at the Theatre Corporate Actors School in Auckland.
 She has worked as an actor in Auckland, Palmerston North and Christchurch, and appearing in or directed more than 130 plays.
 She has also written 12 plays, either as sole playwright or with writing partners Ross Gumbley and Lucy Schmidt.

 Quigan was the artistic director of Centrepoint Theatre in Palmerston North for 18 years from 1986 to 2004 where she directed over 60 plays.
-From 2004 until 2011, Quigan appeared on the New Zealand television series Shortland Street.
+From 2004 until 2011, Quigan portrayed Yvonne Jeffries in the New Zealand television series Shortland Street.
 She has been performing arts manager at Māngere Arts Centre – Ngā Tohu O Uenuku since 2013.
 In an interview with Michele Hewitson from The New Zealand Herald, Quigan is described as "a little-known power house of influence".

 Quigan has two grown children.
 Her daughter, actor Sarah Graham, made her Centrepoint Theatre debut in the 2009 production of Quigan's play Ladies for Hire.